 This list is only a few of the most common causes of thinning locs so if you’re experiencing thinning in your locs, I would recommend that you seek professional hair care advice instead of online forums or YouTube videos because the root cause(s) are different for everyone.
 You also don’t want to let the online “horror stories” of thinning locs deter you from preserving your locs.

-Professionals That Treat Thinning Locs
+Finding a Professional to Treat Thinning Locs